 The cafe is open and spacious with wide windows for natural lighting, creating a welcoming environment.
 Regulars love getting the drip coffee, cold brew and cappuccino.

 Address: 975 W. Temple in Salt Lake City

 Blue Copper 2000 opened in May in the Marmalade District.
 This hip spot is filled with a variety of things to do!
 For anyone familiar with Blue Copper, they know that the coffee is always full of flavor.

-Blue Copper owner Patrick Owens touts some of his coffee shop’s signature drinks.
+Blue Copper owner Patrick Andrews touts some of his coffee shop’s signature drinks.

 There’s a bar if you want to enjoy a smooth espresso or even chill on the couch with your friends while playing a game of Crystal Castles!
 Grab a refreshing vanilla lemonade before summer ends.

 Address: 401 N. 300 W. in Salt Lake City